-The Mbox application window allows the server's output to be viewed in either Window or Fullscreen mode on the preview monitor.
+The Mbox Studio application window allows the server's output to be viewed in either Window or Fullscreen mode on the preview monitor.

 Fullscreen - While in Fullscreen mode, the server's output (i.e., video) will be displayed at "full screen" without any user interface showing.
-In this mode, the output will also be visible on the Stage output of the Dual I/O module.

 Window - While in Window mode, the application's user interface will be displayed.
-In this mode, the output will NOT be visible on the Stage output of the Dual I/O module.
-The Window mode interface contains two tabs: Mbox and Setup as shown in the sample screen below:
+The Window mode interface contains two tabs, Mbox and Setup, as shown in the sample screen below: